ivicakartelo/LearnFramework2/README.md

 That embedded HTML is like the patch in the static template.php.
 All pages are the patches.

 It is the architecture of the SPA.
+Every patch passes this path.